THE-Spellchecker/polytracker/README.md

 ## Current Status and Known Issues

-PolyTracker currently only runs on Linux, because that is the only system supported by the DataFlow Santizer.
+PolyTracker currently only runs on Linux, because that is the only system supported by the DataFlow Sanitizer.
 This limitation is just due to a lack of support for semantics for other OSes system calls, which could be added in the future.
 However, this means that running PolyTracker on a non-Linux system will require Docker to be installed.